happihound/apex-rotation-advice/README.md

 4. If you are using the safe path viewer, you should also provide the ratio argument.

-The program will then attempt to find the location of all enemies, and the safest path between two poi's while avoiding all enemies.
+The program will then attempt to find the location of all enemies, and the safest path between all selected poi's while avoiding all enemies.

 Note:
 The ratio argument is the ratio of the screenshot placed in the inputScan folder.